3 Material accounting policies and other explanatory information

 • an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset or restoring the underlying asset or site on which it is located

 Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
-If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying assets useful life.
+In addition, the right- of- use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurement of the lease liability.

 Payments associated with short-term leases are recognised on a straight-line basis as an expense in the statement of profit and loss.
 Short term leases are the leases with a lease term of 12 months or less.
 Further, rental payments for the land where lease period is considered to be indefinite or indeterminable, these are charged off to the statement of profit and loss.